 Puppets: I can see a hat, I can see a cat, I can see a man with a baseball bat, I can see a dog, I can see a frog, I can see a ladder leaning on a log.

-- In the first episode, Duck Guy writes "DEATH" on the table using potato stamps during the CREATIVITY EXPLOSION.
+- In "Creativity", Duck writes "DEATH" on the table using potato stamps during the CREATIVITY EXPLOSION.

-- In the second, Tony states that "a tree that is older has shriveled and died" (He does later describe the puppets as "running out of time", but that's probably more due to his personal obsession than censorship);
+- In "Time", Tony states that "a tree that is older has shrivelled and died".
+He does later describe the puppets as "running out of time", but that's probably more due to his personal obsession than censorship.

 - In the Kickstarter video, it is made explicitly clear that the puppets will be killed off if enough money isn't raised.

-- In the third, when The Love Cultists explain to the Yellow Guy what a "special one" is, they show him two tombstones reading "Mr. Dead" and "Mrs. Dead".
+- When The Love Cultists explain to the Yellow Guy what a "special one" is, they show him two tombstones reading "Mr. Dead" and "Mrs. Dead".

-- Also in the third, the line "And everywhere you look, all you see is hatred; and darkness, death and fear".
+- The line "And everywhere you look, all you see is hatred; and darkness, death and fear".

-- In the sixth, Yellow Guy calls out Tony for making him die.
+- In "Dreams", Yellow Guy calls out Tony for making him die.

 - Nightmare Fuel Station Attendant: Sketchbook, Tony, the Cult, Colin, and the Foods.
 And the Lamp, in the literal sense of “nightmare”.

-- No Ending: Pretty much none of the featured songs (with the possible exception of "Time") have an actual ending; they typically just cut off abruptly or deteriorate into distorted noise.
+- Pretty much none of the featured songs (with the possible exception of "Time") have an actual ending; they typically just cut off abruptly or deteriorate into distorted noise.

 - Ominous Visual Glitch: In a particular scene in episode 4, after Red Guy touches Colin, it harshly launches the puppets into its virtual world, signaled by a disturbing sequence containing visuals of them being distorted and glitched to hell and back.

 - Only Sane Man: Red Guy is the only one who isn't going insane during the "creative episode."
 Additionally, he's much more questioning of the weirdness than the others, and the one who saves the day.

-- Or Was It a Dream?: In the final shot of "Time", the entire sequence is revealed to be the TV show that Red Guy was waiting to watch... although you can still see the Duck Guy's rotting eyeball in the corner of the room.
+- Or Was It a Dream?: In the final shot of "Time", the entire sequence is revealed to be the TV show that Red Guy was waiting to watch... although you can still see the Duck's rotting eyeball in the corner of the room.

-- Happens again in "Love", after Yellow Guy wakes up from his terrible nightmare about a cult trying to persuade him to join and find his "special one", his friends offer him an egg which hatches into a bloody worm-like creature that yells "Father!", before being smashed by Duck Guy.
+- Happens again in "Love", after Yellow Guy wakes up from his terrible nightmare about a cult trying to persuade him to join and find his "special one", his friends offer him an egg which hatches into a bloody worm-like creature that yells "Father!", before being smashed by Duck.

 - Orphaned Punchline: The sixth episode has Red Guy tuning into a conversation three other Red Guys are having at a nearby table.Red Guy: —but I was like, "Yeah, that's not even the same bucket!" (laughing)